-Questions Considerations Is TSP proposed at one or at multiple signalized intersections? ► TSP provides a greater bus speed and reliability benefits when installed at multiple signalized intersections along a route or corridor, because of the cumulative reduction in delay.
-Is existing or planned dedicated right of way available to buses (i.e., bus lane, part time bus lane, queue jump)?
-TSP provides greater benefits in locations where buses can take advantage of dedicated ROW approaching a signalized intersection.
-See Dedicated Transit Lane Treatment sheet for more details.
-Are there nearside or farside bus stops?
-TSP provides greater benefits in locations where buses can stop at the farside of an intersection.
-If a stop is nearside of an intersection, look for opportunities to relocate the stop to the farside of the intersection.
-See treatment sheets for TSP with farside and TSP with nearside bus stops for more details.
+Is TSP proposed at one or at multiple signalized intersections?
+TSP provides a grassignalized interse reduction in delay Is existing or planned dedicated right of way available to buses (i.e., bus lane, part time bus lane, queue jump)?
+TSP provides greated and the dedicated ROW at the See Dedicated Transmission Are there nearside or farside bus stops?
+TSP provides great of an intersection If a stop is nearsid the farside of the See treatment sheat more details.
 Are there bus-bike interactions?
-If a corridor has a separated bike lane, TSP timings will need to consider dedicated bike phases and bike clearance times for phase adjustments.
-If a shared bus-bike lane is present, bike speed and volume will need to be considered when predicting bus arrival times to the intersection, since a bus with a bike traveling in front of it will be traveling slower as it approaches an intersection.
-Consider separate facilities for buses and bicycles if volumes warrant them.
+If a corridor has a bike phases and l lane is present, bi bus arrival times t will be traveling s